ZhaofengSHI/DCPGN/README.md

 Following the environment of EgoExoLearn (action_anticipation_planning_benchmark): https://github.com/OpenGVLab/EgoExoLearn/tree/main/action_anticipation_planning_benchmark

 ## Data Preparation
-We use CLIP (ViT-L-14) to extract video feature of *EgoMe-anti* and *EgoExoLearn* benchmarks at 5FPS.
+We use CLIP (ViT-L-14) to extract video feature for *EgoMe-anti* and *EgoExoLearn* benchmarks at 5FPS.

 You can access the processed video features of the *EgoMe-anti* and *EgoExoLearn* benchmarks by contacting the author by e-mail: zfshi@std.uestc.edu.cn